Liukpro/Corporate-Finance-Calc/README.md

 ## Calculation logic

-All formulas are implemented as pure functions in `formulas.py`, with:
+All formulas are implemented as pure functions in 'formulas.py' and 'analisi_prospettica_area_caratteristica', with:

-- **Multiple calculation paths** - each metric can be computed in different ways (e.g., FCCNOgc from Revenue/Costs or from MOL)
+- **Multiple calculation paths** - each metric can be computed in different selectable ways (e.g., FCCNOgc from Revenue/Costs or from MOL)
 - **Explicit error handling** - division by zero and insufficient data raise exceptions
 - **Session state** - the app stores previous calculation results
 - **Demo on Streamlit:** https://corporate-finance-calc.streamlit.app/
-## **Warning**: to access the demo press "Yes, get this app back up!" after entering the given url.
+### **Warning**: to access the demo press "Yes, get this app back up!" after entering the given url.

 ---